|Compilers, Interpreters, VMs and JIT|

 If you want to start an argument between programmers or software engineers then just say “language X is implemented by an interpreter”.

 If that doesn’t cause a heated exchange, then change “interpreter” to “compiler” in the same sentence.
-For while there are languages that are generally accepted as being one or the other, the situation is rarely clear cut.
+For while there are languages that are generally accepted as being implemented usually as one or the other, the situation is rarely clear cut.

 Back in the early days of computing the distinction was much more important and the debate about compilers versus interpreters would rage in the pages of any magazine or journal and verbal wars were common.
 Today, with more powerful machines, the issue isn’t quite as important but it can still raise a good argument!